-he United States is currently home to an estimated 11.4 million undocumented immigrants, the vast majority of whom have lived in the United States for more than five years.
-The presence of so many undocumented immigrants in our country for so long a time presents many legal and political challenges that are beyond the scope of this report.
-But while politicians continue to debate what to do about illegal immigration without any resolution, millions of undocumented immigrants are actively working across the country, and, collectively, these immigrants have a large impact on the U.S. economy.
-One recent study found that 86.6 percent of undocumented males in the country were employed in 2012 and 2013, suggesting that most immigrants who come here illegally do so because of work opportunities.32 And because employers are required by law to gather Social Security numbers for all their hires, many undocumented individuals are paying into our tax system as well-often under falsified or incorrect Social Security numbers.33 These undocumented immigrants generally lack access to federal aid programs such as Medicaid, food stamps, and Temporary Assistance for Needy Families, so they also draw down far less from these programs than their native-born counterparts.34
+The United States is currently home to an estimated 11.4 million undocumented immigrants, the vast majority of whom have lived in the United States for more than five years.
+The presence of so many undocumented immigrants in our country for such a long time presents many legal and political challenges that are beyond the scope of this report.
+But while politicians continue to debate what to do about illegal immigration without any resolution, millions of undocumented immigrants are actively working across the country, and collectively, these immigrants have a large impact on the U.S. economy.
+One recent study found that 86.6 percent of undocumented males in the country were employed in 2012 and 2013, suggesting that most immigrants who come here illegally do so because of work opportunities.28 And because employers are required by law to gather Social Security numbers for all their hires, many undocumented individuals are paying into our tax